-Finally, we will need to collate several personal references and complete
+Finally, we will need to collate several personal references and complete medical, financial and Disclosure and Barring Service (DBS) checks.

 All applicants require a medical check at their local GP, all costs of this are covered by the National Fostering Group.
 If you have submitted a joint application, both parties must complete a medical.
 This is not an in-depth health check, it is simply to ensure the applicant or applicants are fit and able to look after children.
 Your previous medical history will not be given to us, your GP will simply give us recommendations and let us know of any barriers that may affect you becoming a foster carer.